 It can get 2-3 ft (1 m) tall indoors and even taller outdoors.

 I really like Lucky Bamboo so I’ve included it on this website.
 However, I keep it mostly separate from the real bamboo.
 You can read all about Lucky Bamboo plants here.

 This plant really doesn’t look much like real bamboo, maybe the leaves come close to the bamboo leaves.
 It is, in fact, a shrub that grows bright red berries after flowering white in spring.

 Heavenly Bamboo, also known as Nandina Domestica, comes from Eastern Asia.
 It is now considered an invasive species in Southern states because it is very drought tolerant and tough.

-We totally get why people get this plant mixed up with bamboo (reeds, in general, kinda look similar)
+I totally get why people get Giant Reed mixed up with bamboo (reeds, in general, kinda look similar)

 There are lots of other plants that might be mistaken for bamboo, but these are big ones.
-We think, if you like a bamboo-like plant, there’s no reason you can’t grow it or cultivate it to your liking.
+I think, if you like a plant that looks like bamboo, there’s no reason you can’t grow it or cultivate it to your liking.
 Just be careful to properly identify the plant and make sure you are not spreading an invasive or toxic species!